gwythyr/nodejs-debug-mcp/SPECIFICATION.md

 - Watch expressions
 - Call stack inspection
 - Variable modification
-- Support for languages other than Node.js
+- Support for runtimes other than Node.js and Python
 - Configuration files or complex setup
 - Logging or verbose output
 - Retry logic